Saitama0811/FCI_Employee-Login/README.md

 Note: This application is not an official application of the #Food Corporation of India.
 It was developed by us at the time of our internship at FCI.

 Please do not distribute this application.

+All the php files are include in the project feel free to use them